-Variations in mantle composition between different tectonic and geological provinces are roughly constrained by studies of mantle xenoliths (e.g., McDonough & Rudnick 1998).
+Variations in mantle composition between different tectonic and geological provinces are roughly constrained by studies of mantle xenoliths (e.g. McDonough & Rudnick 1998).
 A prominent compositional heterogeneity within continents is the difference between the depleted on-cratonic mantle and the off-cratonic mantle (Table 1).
-Seismic velocities computed at 60 km depth by using these two different compositions are shown in Figure 3.
-Compositional uncertainties have strongest effect at low temperatures, and affect P-wave speed more than S-wave speed in an absolute sense.
-The velocities computed with these two compositions differ by no more than about 2%.
-Compositional variations within a single tectonic regime are expected to be smaller and we estimate the uncertainty in the velocity-temperature conversion caused by composition to be about 1%, which we believe is conservative.
+Seismic velocities computed at 60 km depth by using these two different compositions are shown in Fig. 3.
+Compositional uncertainties have strongest effect at low temperatures and affect P-wave velocity more than S-wave velocity in an absolute sense.
+The velocities computed with these two compositions differ by no more than approximately 2 per cent.
+Compositional variations within a single tectonic regime are expected to be smaller and we estimate the uncertainty in the velocity-temperature conversion caused by composition to be approximately 1 per cent, which we believe is conservative.